HernanW4/sorting_trait/README.md

 # sorting_algorithm

-Sort Trait which sorts items of any list integers float char
+Sort Trait which sorts items of any list.

+integers
+float
+char